On the Theoretical Limitations of Embedding-based Link Prediction: Background

+In this work, we consider KGEs using a dot product scoring function between two $d$-dimensional embeddings:

-Here $\bh_{s,r} \in \R^{d}$ is a representation of the subject and relation, and is typically the result of an encoding function $h(\be_s, \bw_r)$.
-KGEs then use a simple dot product with the object embedding $\be_o$ to compute a score, which enables fast scoring for object prediction.
-Indeed, let $\bE \in \R^{|\cE| \times d}$ be the embeddings of all entities stacked in a matrix.
-The computation of scores for a fixed subject-relation pair $(s,r)$ against all entities $o$ becomes the efficient vector-matrix multiplication
+Here,\EK{ $\be_o\in \R^d$ is an embedding of the object $o$}, and $\bh_{s,r} \in \R^{d}$ is an embedding of the subject and relation, which are typically results of some encoding function\SBRem{\EK{$\bh_{s, r}=h(s, r)$}\EKRem{$h(\be_s, \bw_r)$}}.\footnote{ We also consider KGEs using the cosine similarity as the scoring function, as one can redefine $\bh'_{s,r} = \nicefrac{\bh_{s,r}}{\|\bh_{s,r}\|}$ and $\be'_o = \nicefrac{\be_o}{\|\be_o\|}$ to retrieve the dot product. } This class of KGEs linearly scores object embeddings, and hence we call it \emph{\modelclassfull (\modelclass)}.
+Let $\bE \in \R^{|\cE| \times d}$ be the embeddings of all entities stacked in a matrix.
+Computing the scores of a fixed subject-relation pair $(s,r)$ against all object entities is the efficient vector-matrix multiplication